 Vested means nonforfeitability, that is, you have the nonforfeitable right to the value of the vested portion of your interest in the plan.
-You are always 100% vested in (a) the current value of your own before-tax and after-tax contributions to the plan, (b) any rollover contributions to the plan, and (c) any dividends attributable to your interest in the MMC Stock Fund.
+You are always 100% vested in (a) the current value of your own before-tax and after-tax contributions to the plan, (b) any rollover contributions to the plan, (c) any MHRS Plan Account contributions to the plan, and (d) any dividends attributable to your interest in the MMC Stock Fund.
 You will also become fully vested in Company Matching Contributions on certain events, such as death, disability or termination of the plan.